Medical guideline: Quality

+Exclusion of non-expert stakeholders

+Patients and caregivers are frequently excluded from clinical guidelines development, in part because there is a lack of guidance for how to include them in the process.

+Timeliness

 Guidelines may lose their clinical relevance as they age and newer research emerges.
 Even 20% of strong recommendations, especially when based on opinion rather than trials, from practice guidelines may be retracted.